MileHacker Logo

 Efficient Routing Suggestions

-• Mount Wutai: Plan your temple visits geographically to minimize travel duration between sites.
+• Mount Wutai: Plan your going to temples geographically to minimize travel duration between sites.
 Group nearby temples together.

 • City Exploration: Use navigation apps to map out the most efficient walking or bus routes between attractions.